Words & Design by Mike Barker

 The moulding process in LEGO factories is so well tuned that only 18 bricks in a million are rejected.
 Not wanting to throw away any extra plastic, LEGO recycles the material into new elements, creating over 75 million ‘green’ pieces a year.

-While LEGO currently has over 3,500 active elements in dozens of colors, there isn’t a dedicated moulding press for each part.
+While LEGO currently has over 3,500 active elements in dozens of colours, there isn’t a dedicated moulding press for each part.
 Instead the moulds are interchangeable and installed in a waiting injection moulder when needed.
 The moulds themselves are valuable precision made, complex and heavy tools.
 They can cost thousands to make so they are well maintained by dedicated staff and lifted and carried around the factory with great care.

 Some elements get a bit more attention after they are pressed.
 For example all the minifig elements need to be finished and assembled.
 Blank heads receive their expressions while the torso, legs and many accessories get their graphics printed on.
 The hands are inserted into arms that get inserted into the torso.
 And again, all through a finely-tuned automated process.